eliasgrenvald/unit-testing/README.md

 ## Test a Single Concern at a Time
 - Do not assess multiple things in a single unit test.
 - Test only one concern of a bigger picture.
-- Once ‘expect’ on each ‘it’
+- Once ‘expect’ on each ‘test’
 - Facilitates the debugging when test fails, you exactly know what has failed.

 ### Bad